 Always keep your hand over your bag and keep a tight grip on it in towns like Kampala, that is the way Ugandan women handle it, and they certainly know what they are doing when it comes to theft protection.

 Do not carry it with you, but a copy of it, keep it in a safe and secure place in your lodging.
 The same applies to any other identification and stay your credit cards at your lodging.

-I have known people where their passport was lost in the form of transport, and they had to go through the tedious task going to their embassy, and in some cases, your country may not have an embassy in Uganda or Rwanda which makes the replacement of a passport more tedious.
+I have known people where their passport was lost in the form of transport, and they had to go through the tedious task of going to their embassy.
+In some cases, your country may not have an embassy in Uganda or Rwanda, which makes the replacement of a passport more tedious.